-1 Retailers are categorised as large when they have at least five per cent market share.
+&lt;sup>2 Retailers are categorised as large when they have at least five per cent market share.

-2 Some customers stop receiving assistance from their retailers for not meeting with the terms of that assistance, such as not keeping up with payment instalments.
+Some customers stop receiving assistance from their retailers for not meeting the terms of that assistance, such as not keeping up with payment instalments.